What category is your water loss?

 Examples of category 2 water loss:

-A category 3 water loss is when the water is severely contaminated.
 The water can contain pathogenic, toxigenic, or other harmful agents such as silt, pesticides, organic matter, heavy metals, regulated materials or toxic organic substances.

 Examples of a category 3 water loss: